Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Introduction

-In Sect.~\ref{sec:Auction} we develop an alternative convergence analysis of the Sinkhorn algorithm, different from the Hilbert metric approach given in \cite{FranklinLorenz-Scaling-1989}.
-Our eventual goal is a better theoretical understanding of the $\veps$-scaling heuristic for the Sinkhorn algorithm.
-For this we revisit the analogy between the Sinkhorn and the auction algorithm, discussed in \cite{YuilleInvisibleHand1994}, and make a more quantitative comparison.
-We introduce a slightly modified asymmetric variant of the Sinkhorn iterations, that more closely mimics the behaviour of the auction algorithm and adapt the classical complexity analysis of the auction algorithm to this variant.
-The obtained asymptotic bound is in good agreement with numerical experiments.
-We then prove stability of optimal dual solutions of entropy regularized OT under changes of the regularization parameter.
-This complements results of \cite{Cominetti-ExpBarrierConvergence-1992} and is a step towards proving the efficiency of $\veps$-scaling for the Sinkhorn algorithm.
-We study a simple counter example to show that additional assumptions on the problem will be required for a full proof.
-To our knowledge, these are the first theoretical results towards $\veps$-scaling for the Sinkhorn algorithm.
+In Section \ref{sec:Auction} we develop a new convergence analysis of the Sinkhorn algorithm, based on analogy to the auction algorithm, different from the Hilbert metric approach of \cite{FranklinLorenz-Scaling-1989}.
+The structure of Section \ref{sec:Auction} is: \begin{itemize} \item \emph{Section \ref{sec:AuctionRecall}:} The classical auction algorithm for the linear assignment problem is recalled. \item \emph{Section \ref{sec:AuctionSimple}:} A slightly modified asymmetric variant of the Sinkhorn algorithm is given and a bound is derived for the number of iterations until a prescribed accuracy is reached.
+As for the auction algorithm, for fixed $\veps$ the maximal number of iterations scales as $\mc{O}(1/\veps)$.
+This is in good agreement with numerical experiments (cf.~Section \ref{sec:NumericsEfficiency}).
+To avoid the difficulties with slow convergence in Hilbert's projective metric (cf.~Section \ref{sec:IntroductionRelatedWork}) we choose a weaker, but reasonable, measure of convergence (cf.~Remark \ref{rem:SinkhornAsymmetricStoppingCriterion}). \item \emph{Section \ref{sec:AuctionStability}:} We prove stability of optimal dual solutions of entropy regularized OT under changes of the regularization parameter.
+This also implies stability of dual solutions in the limit of vanishing regularization and therefore complements results of \cite{Cominetti-ExpBarrierConvergence-1992} (see also Remark \ref{rem:AuctionStabilityMotivation}). \item \emph{Section \ref{sec:AuctionEpsScaling}:} Our eventual goal is a better theoretical understanding of the $\veps$-scaling heuristic and its efficiency.
+We show that the above stability result is an important step and discuss missing steps for a full proof.
+To our knowledge (with the exception of \cite{SharifySinkhorn2013}, see above), these are the first theoretical results towards $\veps$-scaling for the Sinkhorn algorithm. \end{itemize} Numerical experiments confirm the efficiency of the modified algorithm (Section \ref{sec:NumericsEfficiency}).
+Examples for unbalanced optimal transport, barycenters, and Wasserstein gradient flows illustrate that the modified algorithms retain the versatility of the diagonal scaling algorithms presented in \cite{BenamouIterativeBregman2015,PeyreEntropicFlows2015,ChizatEntropicNumeric2018} (Section \ref{sec:NumericsVersatility}).

-\begin{remark}[Comparison with \cite{ChizatEntropicNumeric2016}] The framework of diagonal scaling algorithms for entropic transport-type problems, as summarized in Sect.~\ref{sec:Background}, was introduced in \cite{ChizatEntropicNumeric2016}. \cite{ChizatEntropicNumeric2016} focusses on theoretical analysis of the algorithms in a continuous setting, establishing for example existence of iterates and convergence.
-In this article we focus on efficient numerical implementation of discretized problems.
-For self-containedness, the log-domain stabilization was also described in \cite{ChizatEntropicNumeric2016}, but it only becomes applicable to larger problems in combination with the other modifications of Sect.~\ref{sec:Algorithm}. \end{remark}